-IAT-scores IAT-type: Gender r & Family/Career IAT-type: Gender & natural sciences/humanities Score > 0 Score < 0 Score > 0 Score < 0 Interpretation Association of ,male' and ,career' resp.
-Association of ,female' and ,career' resp.
-Association of ,male' and ,natural sciences' resp.
-Association of ,female' and ,natural sciences' resp.
-Association of ,female' and ,family' Association of ,male' and ,family' Association of ,female' and ,humanities' Association of ,male' and ,humanities'
+IAT-scores IAT-type: Gender & Family/Career IAT-type: Gender & natural sciences/humanities Score > 0 Score < 0 Score > 0 Score < 0 Interpretation Association of ,male' and ,career' resp.
+Association of Association of ,female' and ,career' resp.
+Association of ,male' Association of ,male' and ,natural sciences' resp.
+Association of ,female' Association of ,female' and ,natural sciences' resp.
+Association of ,male' ,female' and ,family' and ,family' and ,humanities' and ,humanities'